 Some have called the innovation in healthcare a "Gutenberg moment."
 The first printing press sparked a technological revolution that eventually led to the computer you're reading this on.
-In the same way, new healthcare technology is reinventing several aspects of healthcare; individual medical products are becoming more portable, advancements in disease-state therapy are growing, even the cost of sequencing a human genome has dropped by a factor of a million.
+In the same way, new healthcare technology is reinventing several aspects of healthcare; individual medical products are becoming more portable, advancements in disease-state therapy are growing, and even the cost of sequencing a human genome has dropped by a factor of a million.

 Woven into every one of the trends and dynamics of the industry's transformation is healthcare data.
-Between existing medical records, legacy data not yet processed and new data being fed into the system every single day, there's a tsunami of healthcare data being collected.
+Between existing medical records, legacy data not yet processed and new data being fed into the system every single day, there's a tsunami of health data being collected.

 Current estimates suggest a single patient generates close to 80 megabytes each year in just imaging data within their electronic medical record (EMR).
-This data is multiplied by each new Internet of Medical Things (IoMT) technology, medical device, health tracker and even smart phones that are increasingly becoming a part of our healthcare infrastructure.
+This data is multiplied by each new Internet of Medical Things (IoMT) technology, medical device, health tracker and even smartphone that are increasingly becoming a part of our healthcare infrastructure.

-Additional factors driving data growth are falling digital storage costs, consumer acceptance of cloud-based services and subscription models, the ramp in adoption of electronic health (eHealth) and mobile health (mHealth) and wearable technologies, as well as recent government initiatives and regulatory mandates purposed to open up and democratize data sharing.
+Additional factors driving data growth are falling digital storage costs, consumer acceptance of cloud-based services and subscription models, the ramp in adoption of electronic health (eHealth) and mobile health (mHealth), and wearable technologies, as well as recent government initiatives and regulatory mandates purposed to open up and democratize data sharing.

 The Three Vs of Healthcare Data